danjuarez79/developer-blog/_posts/2024-01-05-vscode-ssh-github.md

     + Curve type: nistp256.
     + Press the "Generate" button.
     + Move your mouse around the screen till the bar fills up.
-    + Optional: (Recommended) Enter a passphrase (you'll be asked to enter this when using it).
+    + Optional but recommended: Enter a passphrase (you'll be asked to enter this when using it).
     + Select File > Save private key.
     + Place the key in your {user}/.ssh directory.
     + Keep PuttyGen open and the key loaded for the next step.

 - Pageant with Eclipse Git (Egit).

-    + For Eclipse Git (Egit) you can have the ppk loaded in pageant.
+    + For Eclipse Git (Egit) you can have the ppk loaded in Pageant.
+With this tool you only need to use your passphrase once.
-    + With this tool you only need to use your passphrase once.
+    + However, if you don't mind entering the passphrase every time you can use .PUB in the {user}/.ssh we create next.

 - Generate the PUB Key (for VS Code use)